Accenture/reactive-interaction-gateway/docs/the-big-picture.md

 In this example, App1 exposes an endpoint `/foo`.
 App2 makes an API call for that data and builds a method `bar` on the received data.
 App2 then exposes an endpoint `/foobar4ever`that uses the `bar` method.
 It creates a method called `foobar`.

-While a simple and humorous example, this is a common situation in microservice architectures.
+While that's a simple and humorous example, this is a common situation in microservice architectures.
 As functionality is built out, each application is dependent on endpoints existing in another application.

 To change and adapt the system requires changing the whole chain of methods and endpoints.
 As systems grow in complexity they become ossified.